typeflow/typeflow-go/README.md

 Introduction
 ------------
-**typeflow** is a tiny package developed in my free time to learn something more about the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) and provide some tools around stringgo-based searching needs.
+**typeflow** is a tiny package developed in my free time to learn something more about the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) and provide some tools around string-based searching needs.
+With **typeflow** you'll be able to search for non-perfect matches and get them sorted by their similarity with the query string.

 Quick start
 -----------